XRPLF/xrpl-dev-portal/content/transactions/checkcreate.md

 }
 ```

-In addition to the [common fields](#common-fields), a CheckCancel transaction has the following:
+In addition to the [common fields](#common-fields), a CheckCreate transaction has the following:

 | Field            | JSON Type           | [Internal Type][] | Description     |
 |:-----------------|:--------------------|:------------------|:----------------|